Viscacha-Ecosystem/Viscacha-rs/README.md

 - **Clean HTTP API.** Standard JSON over HTTP.
 Any language or HTTP client.
   OpenAPI coming.

-- **Zero dependencies to deploy.** A single statically-linked binary.
+- **Zero dependencies to deploy.** A single statically linked binary.
 No runtime, VM, or container required (although it runs fine in one).

 ---